 As part of the Inclusive Leadership Program, Future Leaders Workshops focus on diversity-related themes and offer practical leadership skills.
 Workshops are open to all faculty and staff.
-Workshops will be recorded with closed captioning and posted at a later date.
+Past workshops have been recorded with closed captioning and posted here.

 Wed, Feb 24, 12:00-12:45 (last 15 minutes are optional for questions), Zoom RSVP